 Almost all of us merely do less in the winter months than we do during the rest of the year.
-Even at the Naval Academy, the time between the New Year's day and spring break is still known as the Dark Ages.
+Even at the Naval Academy, the time between New Year's Day and spring break is known as the Dark Ages.

 Here is my list to help you push through the Dark Ages:

 Our bodies need sunlight as a trigger for our circadian rhythms.
 Our internal clocks can use even just a few minutes of sunlight even if you have to bundle up to go outside.
 Go for a short walk or stand in your backyard.
-Mix in some activities like yard work to stretching to pass the time.
+Mix in some activities, such as yard work or stretching, to pass the time.
 You may find that exposing yourself to sunlight at the same time each day will set your internal clock and give you a better night's sleep.

 When you're outside, focus on breathing fresh air.
 Take deep and relaxing breaths as you soak up some sunlight.
-Try box breathing while you walk, sit, do yard work or play with a family pet.
-Try Box Breathing: 4-second inhale, 4-second hold, 4-second exhale, 4-second hold.
+Try box breathing (four-second inhale, four-second hold, four-second exhale, four-second hold) while you walk, sit, do yard work or play with a family pet.

 3. Vitamin D